ManimCommunity/manim/docs/source/adventure/project.rst

 Use :class:`.Title` to display the title at the top of the Scene.

-Use :class:`.MathTex` to represent the matrices, try not to hardcode the values into the LaTeX string, instead, use python string formatting, this will allow us to define the resultant vector dynamically.
+Use :class:`.MathTex` to represent the matrices, and try not to hardcode the values into the LaTeX string.
+Instead, you can use python string formatting and numpy vector addition, which will make it easier to change the vectors later if we need to.

 .. code-block:: python